i2STSinclair/MiniRPG/MiniRPG/Readme.md

   - <!-- TODO: Save Player to JSON file -->
   - <!-- TODO: Add Load feature on startup -->
   - <!-- TODO: Add main menu scene -->

+---

+## SaveLoadService Added

+- Created SaveLoadService.cs in Services folder.
+  - Uses System.Text.Json for serialization.
+  - SavePlayer serializes Player to JSON and writes to file.
+  - LoadPlayer reads file and deserializes Player from JSON.
+  - Includes exception handling and TODO for saving inventory, map progress, and settings.